Shaylin & Germán – Bio

-Shaylin Sluzalis, is one of the nation’s youngest Executive Directors starting at age 24, and is a young leader in disability rights.
+Shaylin Sluzalis is one of the nation’s youngest Executive Directors starting at age 24 in 2019, and is a young leader in disability rights.
 Shaylin grew up in rural Pennsylvania and now lives in Philadelphia, and is a life-long disability rights advocate, born and raised by the Independent Living movement.
 Shaylin has invisible disabilities, but she identifies most as being Brittani’s sister who lives with intellectual, developmental, and physical disabilities.
-Growing up equally alongside her sister led Shaylin to the path of disability rights advocacy starting from inside her home, seeing life through Brittani’s lens, and advocating with her for her equal inclusion and opportunities in all aspects of life.
+Growing up equally alongside her sister led Shaylin to the path of disability rights advocacy starting from inside her home, seeing life through Brittani’s lens, and advocating with Brittani for her equal inclusion and opportunities in all aspects of life.

-Knowing that Shaylin’s life could have been drastically different had her sister been institutionalized at a young age as medical professionals advised her parents.
-She has dedicated her life advocating to end the institutional bias, and making systems change that allow all people with disabilities to have the right to live in the community with the services and supports needed to live independently- just as her sister Brittani has been able to all her life.
+Knowing that Shaylin’s life could have been drastically different had her sister been institutionalized at a young age as medical professionals advised her parents, she has dedicated her life to advocating for an end to the institutional bias, and making systems change that allows all people with disabilities to have the right to live in the community with the services and supports needed to live independently - just as her sister Brittani has been able to all her life.

 Shaylin’s disability rights experience also includes her involvement with the Center for Independent Living of North Central Pennsylvania (CILNCP) since she was just five years old.
 After a childhood of volunteering and growing up at CILNCP, during her years in college she worked at the Center for Independent Living of North Central PA starting as an intern and quickly became the Office Administrator and Independent Monitoring for Quality (IM4Q) Coordinator, and then the Consumer and Public Relations Coordinator before moving to Philadelphia PA in 2018 after graduating with her Bachelor degree in Business Management.